-Exempted farms: hunting allowed without a licence of those species listed on the exemption certificate; hunting licence required for game birds during open season on all farms; rock pigeon is classified as ordinary game and hunters require a hunting licence.
+Limpopo: Exempted farms: hunting allowed without a licence of those species listed on the exemption certificate; hunting licence required for game birds during open season on all farms; rock pigeon is classified as ordinary game and hunters require a hunting licence.

-A hunting licence is always required for ordinary and protected game.
+Kwazulu-Natal: A hunting licence is always required for ordinary and protected game.
 Ordinary game includes Yellow-billed duck, Egyptian goose; Impala, Grey duiker and Bushbuck (male).
 Protected game includes Blue wildebeest, Waterbuck, Eland, Kudu and some game birds.
 The rock pigeon is not classified as ordinary game and hunters only require written permission from the landowner to hunt.
 A permit is required to transport wild pig meat.

-Exempted farm: no licence is required to hunt species listed on exemption certificate.
+Northern Cape: Exempted farm: no licence is required to hunt species listed on exemption certificate.
 Most pigeons are classified as ordinary game and hunters will need licences to hunt.

-Hunting licences are always required.
+Free State: Hunting licences are always required.
 Hunting licences apply to game birds on all farms during open season.
 The rock pigeon is not classified as ordinary game and hunters only need a letter of permission from the landowner to hunt.

-Hunting licences are always required.
+Western Cape: Hunting licences are always required.
 Most pigeons are classified as ordinary game and hunters will require a hunting licence.

-Exempted farms: no licence is required for species listed on exemption certificate.
+Gauteng: On exempted farms no licence is required for species listed on exemption certificate.
 A hunting licence is always required for hunting of game birds on all farms during open season.
 The rock pigeon is classified as ordinary game and hunters will require a hunting licence.

 Offices where hunting licences and permits can be obtained